 Annotated signals were assigned a confidence rating of either ‘low’, ‘medium’, or ‘high’ to specify the level of certainty provided by the annotator.
 If the call could not be identified, it was left as ‘unknown’.
 A small number of potential humpback whale calls were also annotated with uncertainty, these have been included in the ‘humpback’ SpeciesClass.

 All killer whale annotations were included in the combined annotation dataset regardless of quality.
-Annotiation indicating a low or medium quality were noted as ‘Uncertain” or 0 in the KW_certain column.
+Annotation indicating a low or medium quality were noted as ‘Uncertain” or 0 in the KW_certain column.

 Scripps Institute of Oceanography